Krish120003/carpet/README.md

 - [x] Save screenshot to db and folder
 - [x] Make it a menu bar app
 - [x] Create a basic UI to view screenshots
-- [ ] Github CLI to build packages into installers
+- [ ] Github CI to build packages into installers
-- [ ] Compression
 - [ ] OCR!
 - [ ] Search through history based on text
+- [ ] Compression
 - [ ] context aware search
 - [ ] chatgpt etc
 - [ ] daily recap